Obesity in pets

 What is obesity?

 Obesity is an accumulation of excess body fat However, while that may sound obvious, it can be difficult to notice a change in your pet’s body fat level due to seeing them every day, as the changes will be gradual.
 Seeking veterinary attention is recommended if you suspect your dog is overweight.
+Here at Highgate Veterinary Practice we are reviewed as one of the best vets in Cambridgeshire and will be able to help you.

 How will vets diagnose obesity?